Last Updated 7.10.25. (G)

 Rising climate change consequences costs may be the greatest threat to the world economy

-If temperatures continue to rise as they are doing now and increase only as over “optimistically” projected by current global warming authorities until the turn-of-the-century:
+If temperatures continue to rise as they are doing now and increase only as over “optimistically” projected by current global warming authorities until the turn of the century:

 1. Average global income will shrink by 23%.
 (1)